Review: Magic Bullet Denoiser II

 Magic Bullet Denoiser II is the latest version of Red Giant's popular plug-in for removing video noise from troublesome footage.
 Event and documentary filmmaker tests the plug-in on two different clips and shows before-and-after results and assesses Denoiser's usability, effectiveness, and rendering speed.

-Installing Denoiser II
+Denoiser II Rendering Times

 In this tutorial, Jan Ozer demonstrates how you can use the Neat Video plug-in to remove noise from video, improving output quality for all outputs.